harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/common-tunables-for-pod-faults.md

 ### Default application health check

-It defines the default application status checks as a tunable.
+It specifies the default application status checks.
 It is helpful in cases where you do not wish to validate the application status as a mandatory check before and after chaos.
-You can tune it using the `DEFAULT_APP_HEALTH_CHECK` environment variable.
+Tune it by using the `DEFAULT_APP_HEALTH_CHECK` environment variable.
 If `DEFAULT_APP_HEALTH_CHECK` is not provided, it is set to `true`.

 Use the following example to tune it: